00sapo/visual.nvim/Readme.md

 # Visual.nvim

+In nvim, you do `c3w`.
+Ah no!
+It was wrong, let's retry: `uc5w`... wooops!
+Sorry, it is still wrong: `uc6w`!

+In Kakoune (which inspired Helix), you do the opposite: `3w`.
+First select 3 words, then you see you still need three words, so `3w`.
+Then finally `d` for deleting.
+In `visual.nvim` (and Helix), this actually becomes `-3w3wd`, with the `-` used for "extending" selections.

 First select, then edit.
 This should be the way.

 If you have been tempted by Kakoune and Helix editors, this may be your new plugin!

 ## Usage